geokai/CCNA_Networking_Fundamentals_Course/S3_Basic_Networking_Terms/3_11_Servers_Clients_Ports_Protocols/Servers_Clients_Ports_Protocols.md

 ### What is a Server?

-- In computing, a server is a computer program or a divice that provides functionality for other programs or devices, called "clients".
+- In computing, a server is a computer program or a device that provides functionality for other programs or devices, called "clients".

 - This architecture is called the client-server model, and a single overall